DrInfinite/website-phishing-classification/README.md

 # Classify Website URLs as Normal or Phishing Websites

-This example shows you how to classify URLs as [phishing URL](https://en.wikipedia.org/wiki/Phishing) or normal using [Phishing Website Dataset](http://eprints.hud.ac.uk/id/eprint/24330/6/MohammadPhishing14July2015.pdf).
-This is a binary classification problem as we split the given set into only two groups.
+This demo shows you how to classify URLs as [phishing URL](https://en.wikipedia.org/wiki/Phishing) or normal using [Phishing Website Dataset](http://eprints.hud.ac.uk/id/eprint/24330/6/MohammadPhishing14July2015.pdf).
+As we split any given input into 2 different groups, this can also be termed as a binary classification problem.

 ## Features

-The following features are available onthe dataseet:
+The following features are available on the dataseet:

 1. `HAVING_IP_ADDRESS`: Whether an IP adress is used as an alternate to a domain name. {-1, 1}
 2. `URL_LENGTH`: Whether URL length is legitimate, suspicious or phishing. {1, 0, -1}